MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/definitions-simple.md

 ## Cybersecurity First Principles

-### What are first principles?
+### What are Cybersecurity first principles?

-Building a secure system is a design problem.
-Which means that there is no de-facto recipe to do so.
-In the absence of methodical techniques, experience has contributed to a set of first principles.
-The principles are basic, foundational propositions regarding what qualities of a system contribute to cybersecurity.
-These principles guide system design decisions and tradeoffs that contribute to cybersecurity.
+The principles are basic activities in designing a good security system.

 ### Stepping through the principles

 We now examine 10 cybersecurity first principles.

 #### 1. Domain Separation
-- Define boundaries around protected objects.
+> Define boundaries around protected objects.

 #### 2. Process Isolation
-- Create barriers around protected objects.
+> Create barriers around protected objects.

 #### 3. Resource Encapsulation
-- Monitor interactions with protected objects.
+> Monitor interactions with protected objects.

 #### 4. Least Privilege
-- Define permissions for interactions with protected objects.
+> Define permissions for interactions with protected objects.

 #### 5. Layering
-- Use more than one way to stop an intrusion.
+> Use more than one way to stop an intrusion.

 #### 6. Abstraction
-- Adapt computers for their use.
+> Adapt computers for their use.

 #### 7. Data Hiding
-- Hide protected objects from unwanted exposure.
+> Hide protected objects from unwanted exposure.

 #### 8. Modularity
-- Use interchangeable components.
+> Use interchangeable components.

 #### 9. Simplicity
-- Avoid unnecessary complexity.
+> Avoid unnecessary complexity.

 #### 10. Minimization
-- Reduce exposed areas.
+> Reduce exposed areas.

 ### How do the First Principles Relate to each other?
-> Think of the first three principles as the necessary elements of building a protection mechanism, like a Castle: Wall, Door, Guard and Check.
+Think of the first four principles are the necessary elements of building a protection mechanism, like a Castle: Wall, Door, Guard and Check.
 They help you answer the question, how to build a protection mechanism.
 The rest of the principles that follow, contribute to the quality of the protection mechanism.
 They help you answer the question, how good is the protection mechanism.

 ## Additional Resources